MomSayAI/Voyaging/01_quantum_bequest.md

 *Voyaging* is an original science fiction novel and its derivative universe, including but not limited to the novel text, worldbuilding materials, arXiv academic papers, theoretical models (such as Power-Cognitive Unified Field Theory and General Existence Theory GET), software applications, artwork, music, and any other related creations.
 All intellectual property rights are owned by YUQI.
 No reproduction, distribution, adaptation, public display, derivative works, translation, or commercial use is permitted without explicit written permission from the author.

 This is a work of fiction.
-Names, characters, organizations, events, and locations are products of the author's imagination or used fictitiously.
+Names, characters, organizations, events, and locations are products of the author’s imagination or used fictitiously.
 Any resemblance to actual persons (living or dead), events, or places is purely coincidental.

 Non-commercial fan works and discussions based on this universe are welcome with proper credit and attribution.
 For collaborations, commercial use, or deeper exploration, please contact via exist.chat.

 Thank you for boarding this starship of the Voyaging Era.
 May our resonance travel faster than light.

+---

+This version should read smoothly on GitHub while remaining a very close mirror of the Chinese original’s literary intensity and philosophical undertones.
+If you want certain passages made even more concise, more poetic, or adjusted for a particular tone (e.g. slightly more hard-SF or slightly more lyrical), just let me know which sections to revisit.

 ---